MickDobbsKildavin2/Data-Science-Thesis/README.md

     6.7 Add the comparable past switch dates for comparison.
     6.8 No significant past fund switch activity indicating potential future switches so no need to proceed.

-# Get supplementary policy features.
+7. Get supplementary policy features.
 Switch data has been sourced and analysed so now supplement the data with various features identified in the thesis.
    This builds towards a dataset which will be split.
 One portion to be used in the training and evaluaio of the ML model an the other to run the prediction.

-# 7. Get_Tax_Fee_and_Risk_Attributes.ipynb
-    7.1 Get tax attributes as potential prodective features.
-Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.
-    7.2 Get policy feeattributes as potential prodective features.
-Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.
-    7.3 Get risk attributes as potential prodective features.
-Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

-# 8. Get_Asset_Attributes.ipynb.
-    8.1 Get fund asset attributes as potential prodective features.
-    8.2 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

-# 9. Get_Premium_Attributes.ipynb.
-    9.1 Get premium and premiun indexationattributes as potential prodective features.
-    9.2 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

-# 10. Get_Broker_Attributes.ipynb.
-    10.1 Get broker attributes.
-    10.2 Get commission attributes.
-    10.3 Test the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

-# 11. Get_Client_Attributes.ipynb.
-    11.1 Get client attributes as potential prodective features.
-    11.2 Get address information as potential prodective features.
-    11.3 Get market segmentation data as potential prodective features.
-    11.4 Test the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

-# 12. Customer_And_Policy_Attributes.ipynb.
-    12.1 Merges all of the data to product a final file that, after synthesisation, will be loaded into the Data Robot catalog.

-# 13. Get_Market_Index_Data.ipynb.
-All indices were identified to match the fund base of the subject company.
-    13.1.
-Add in the Yahoo Finance Index data.
-    13.2.
-Get the market equity indices data.
-Dow Jones, Nasdaq, S&P, etc 13.2.
-Get the market futures indices data.
-    13.2.
-Get the market Bond indices.
-    13.2.
-Get the market Commodities indices.
-    13.2.
-Get the market Currencies indices.
-    13.2.
-Get the market Volatility indices.
-    13.2.
-Merge all dataframes.
-    13.2.
-Get the market Volatility indices.
-    13.2.
-Get the market Volatility indices.

-# 13. Synthesisation - This is split because of memory constraints.
-    13.1  Synthesise_Full_Horizon_Tranche1.ipynb - Create and fit teh synthesiser.
-    13.2  Synthesise_Full_Horizon_Tranche1.ipynb - Synthesise the first 3m plus records.
-    13.3  switch_data_synthesizer.pkl - The synthesiser created by the first pass.
-    13.4  Synthesise_Full_Horizon_Tranche2.ipynb - Use the pickle file to synthesise the last 3m plus records.
-    13.5  Merge_Synthesised_Tranches.ipynb - Merge all data to a file that will be loaded into the Data Robot catalog..
+   7.1 Get_Tax_Fee_and_Risk_Attributes.ipynb - Get tax, policy fee and risk attributes as potential prodective features.
+Tests the distribution of all features and only keeps ones with a
+       distribution that may help prediction/classification.
+   7.2 Get_Asset_Attributes.ipynb- Get fund asset attributes as potential prodective features.
+Tests the distribution of all features and only keeps ones with a distribution that may help
+       prediction/classification.
+   7.3 Get_Premium_Attributes.ipynb- Get premium and premiun indexation attributes as potential prodective features.
+Tests the distribution of all features and only keeps ones with a
+       distribution that may help prediction/classification.
+   7.4 Get_Broker_Attributes.ipynb - Get broker and commission attributes as potential prodective features.
+Tests the distribution of all features and only keeps ones with a distribution
+       that may help prediction/classification.
+   7.5 Get_Client_Attributes.ipynb - Get client attributes, address information and market segmentation data as potential prodective features.
+Tests the distribution of all features and
+       only keeps ones with a distribution that may help prediction/classification.
+   7.6 Customer_And_Policy_Attributes.ipynb - Merges all of the data to product a final file that, after synthesisation, will be loaded into the Data Robot catalog.

+8. Get_Market_Index_Data.ipynb
+   8.1 Get Market indices.
+   8.2 Get the Equity indices.
+   8.3 Get some corresponding Futuress indices.
+   8.4 Get the ETFs.
+   8.5 Get the Bond indices.
+   8.6 Get the Commodities indices.
+   8.7 Get the Currencies indices.
+   8.8 Get the Volatility indices.
+   8.9 Merge all dataframes.
+   8.10 Plot the data.

+9. Synthesise tha data.
+   9.1 Synthesise_Full_Horizon_Tranche1.ipynb.
+For the first half of the data, use SDV to:
+       - Generate single table metadata from the dataframe.
+       - Auto detect metadata.
+       - Create a synthesizer.
+          - Set enforce_min_max_values to ensure the synthetic data adheres to the min/max boundaries set by the real data.
+          - Use enforce_rounding to ensure rounding is not enforced.
+The Age column is not rounded.
+       - Use the fit method to train an ML model on the data.
+          - The synthesizer uses Gaussian Copulas to learn  distribution of the real data.
+This happens in two stages.
+          - It learns the distribution of each individual column (the marginal distribution).
+          - The get_learned_distributions shows  the marginal distributions learned by the model to estimate the shape of each column.
+          - It outputs a dictionary that maps the name of each learned column to the distribution that estimates its shape.
+       - Save the synthesizer as a pickle file to use on the real data, to generate synthetic data.
+       - Create the synthetic data from the synthesiser.
+       - Save the syntheised data to file.
+   9.2 Synthesise_Full_Horizon_Tranche2.ipynb.
+For the second half of the data, use SDV to:
+       - Reload the metadata.
+       - Reload the Synthesizer pickle file.
+       - Create the synthetic data from the synthesiser.
+       - Save the syntheised data to file.
+   9.3 Merge_Synthesised_Tranches.ipynb.
+       - The internal PII and commercially sensitive data was synthesised in 2 separate tranches because of memory constraibts.
+       - This python file merges them and this data is fully shareable because the synthesisation (code shared, data cannot) has obfuscated the original PII data.
+       - This keeps the statistical integrity of the original data.
+       - Mergesof the synthesised internal data with the fully shareable external data.
+   9.2 Evaluate_Synthesised_Data.ipynb.
+       - Read the full file.
+       - Look at the distribution of the target variable.